haleygreenspan/team2/Projects/P1/tests/README.md

 - **move(String name, Location loc, Type type)**
   + Type: `(String name, Location loc, Type type) -> Bool`

-  + Function Implementation:
+  + Function Implementation: It first gets the old location and updated the new location and component to the new location.
+Using the old location from before it removes the type present in the old location and moves it to the new location.

-  + Test Description:
+  + Test Description: The test asserts that a ghost can indeed move from (1,2) to (1,1).

 - **getLoc(Location loc)**
   + Type: `(Location loc) -> HashSet<Type>`